Psychological Safety: Paving Way Towards Better Team

 Do people in your team are open about helping each other?

-Does your team have respect towards each other and are appreciative of the skills that everyone possesses?
+Does your team have respect for each other and are appreciative of the skills that everyone possesses?

-If you have mostly positive answers to the above questions, you can state absolutely that your team is psychologically safe.
+If you have primarily positive answers to the above questions, you can state that your team is psychologically safe.

 Incorporating Psychological Safety In Your Team

 To make your team feel psychologically safe, you need to first create an environment that encourages it.
 And you can do it by following these simple yet effective steps.

 1. Learning from Mistakes

 Perfection has and always will be an ideal that people have desired.
 It is something that people have always worked for.
 But on that road to perfection, mistakes and failures will be an integral part.

 As humans, we are bound to make blunders and taste defeat often.
 We learn from them and need not be embarrassed because of it.

 In a psychologically safe environment, the embarrassment factor is cut out.
 Teams are more open to admitting their mistakes and acknowledge each other for their work.
 They are more clear about finding the solution rather than blaming each other.